chgibb/cgdt/README.md

 # cgdt
 Author: Chris Gibb
-Contact: cgibb@lakeheadu.ca

 Simple command line utility to transfer data and check for transfer integrity.

 -copy src to dest
     cgdt src dest
-    -compare size of src to size of dest (without any copying) cgdt src dest -check
+-compare size of src to size of dest (without any copying)
+    cgdt src dest -check